 Though it is still your employer’s responsibility to get you your employment tax forms, you do have another option.
-In your CRA My Account, you have access to all of the tax forms that have been completed and remitted on your behalf, including T4s, T4E, T4Ps, T5s…and much more.
-Some RRSP contributions slips and T3s, may not be available until the end of March, so if you are expecting those, be mindful that they might not be there yet as you don’t want to file an incomplete return.
+In your CRA My Account, you have access to all of the tax forms that have been completed and remitted on your behalf, including T4s, T4E, T4Ps, T5s, etc. Some RRSP contributions slips and T3s, may not be available until the end of March, so if you are expecting those, be mindful of when these forms will be available, as you don’t want to file an incomplete return.

 I am self-employed and have to shut down for a few weeks so I am losing a lot of money, does that change the information I use to file?

 Yes, for self-employed individuals, you file an additional form called a T2125 – Statement of Business or Professional Activities to report your business income and expenses, as well as your vehicle use, capital costs, and your business use of home expenses.
 As a business owner, you should be tracking your income and expenses in some type of bookkeeping format.
 This is very essential so that you can see how your business is doing over a period of time, and it makes tax time so much simpler for you.
 Any loss in your business income will reduce your tax liability.
 However, if you apply for CERB or CRB, the benefits income will be added to your total income and thus increase your tax liability.

 The federal government introduced some new measures to assist those businesses that have employees:

 Temporary Wage Subsidy (TWS): This is a 3-month subsidy on the payment of source remittances, equal to 10% of the remuneration paid, for income taxes withheld from employees and paid to the CRA.
 This subsidy is taxable income and will require accounting for it in your bookkeeping records.